How to care for your Succulent

 Echeveria Filiferum

-Place your Echeveria in a direct or bright indirect light.
+Place your Echeveria bright light to full sun.
 It will not thrive if it does not receive enough sunlight.

 Your Echeveria will do just fine in average room temperatures between 60-80 degrees.